Kendo UI for jQuery in Blazor

 - Be familiar with the DOM changes the Kendo widgets make and how to dispose them.
 You may need to clean up the DOM yourself if Blazor does not clean everything.

-A sample project that showcases these is available here: jquery-kendo-in-blazor.zip.
-Comments in the code provide some more explanations and details.
+A sample project that showcases these is available here: jQuery Kendo Widgets in Blazor.

 The project references a commercial version of UI for Blazor.
 If you only have a trial license, replace the reference to the NuGet package and to the JS Interop file accordingly.